BurkhardHeim/cvsToWx/README.md

   selected for plotting, should be really close to the y1..y2 of another of these functions.
   Such as the simuVals y1 y2  relate to the realVals y1 y2 as above.

-  Aright MQ3 (8will soon) did not work but at all but the others and now the red simuVal problem reveals itself. green being the real vals
-  So by building a thieve that sums up all real and simulated val within OsZilloskop1 and around we probe  to 'tune' into the data to find variables and the right ones if we like the ys values to be relativly close to each other.
   ##### e.g Patternfile.hs :1723 in OsZilloskop1
   One value of the function close to zero is estimated :